 Boasting a host of additional fitness features, the Verity Sense has the potential to be a great alternative for those who find chest straps too clunky and smartwatches too unreliable.
 We put it to the test to find out just how good it is.

-The Polar Verity Sense is available to buy now at Polar UK (opens in new tab), Polar US (opens in new tab) and Polar Australia (opens in new tab) for a reasonable £79.50 / US $89.95 / AUD $129.
-It ships with a sensor, swimming goggles strap clip, a USB charging adapter, armband and a small mesh carry case.
+The Polar Verity Sense is available to buy now at Polar UK, Polar US and Polar Australia for a reasonable £79.50 / US $89.95 / AUD $129.
+It ships with a sensor, swimming goggles strap clip, a USB charging adapter, an armband, and a small mesh carrying case.

-In terms of colour ways, there only seems to be one flavour available here and that’s a melange charcoal strap with a black plastic casing.
-However, there are two strap sizes available: M-XXL, which covers limbs 22-34 cm in circumference, or a smaller XS-S size at 15-22 cm.
+In terms of colourways, there only seems to be one flavour available here, and that’s a melange charcoal strap with a black plastic casing.
+However, there are two strap sizes available: M-XXL, which covers limbs 22-34 cm in circumference, or smaller XS-S size at 15-22 cm.

-Although we’ve not been able to test the Verity Sense in the pools just yet (thanks, lockdown) we’re told it can track heart rate, distance, and pace underwater up to 50 metres.
+Although we’ve not been able to test the Verity Sense in the pools just yet (thanks, lockdown), we’re told it could track heart rate, distance, and pace underwater up to 50 metres.

 On the inside, the Verity Sense touts 12MB bigger memory compared to its older sibling, the Polar OH1, with a total of 16 MB in total.
 It doesn’t sound like much, but it actually equates to about 600 hours of training data.
 It’s also been given a boost in the Bluetooth department thanks to a new omnidirectional antenna, widening its range by 100% to cover 150 meters.

 One of the biggest letdowns when using the Verity Sense day-to-day is the device’s companion app, Polar Flow.
-It’s so poorly designed, counterintuitive, and difficult to understand that we often found ourselves becoming frustrated with it.
+It’s so poorly designed, counterintuitive, and difficult to understand that we often find ourselves becoming frustrated with it.
 It’s not only ugly to look at, but it doesn’t even attempt to make clear how you use the Verity Sense.
-Basically, if you’re a Polar newbie you will have to read the lengthy instructions its comes with – there's no easy way in.
+Basically, if you’re a Polar newbie, you will have to read the lengthy instructions it comes with – there's no easy way in.

-Our recommendation is to connect the Polar Verity Sense to the Polar Beat (opens in new tab) app instead which is way more user friendly and feeds data back into the Polar Flow app too.
-You can initiate a workout from the Polar Beat app and also monitor heart rate and calories burned real time using the phone, which acts an external screen for the Verity Sense strap.
+Our recommendation is to connect the Polar Verity Sense to the Polar Beat (links to Polar's website) app instead, which is way more user-friendly and feeds data back into the Polar Flow app too.
+You can initiate a workout from the Polar Beat app and also monitor heart rate, and calories burned in real time using the phone, which acts as an external screen for the Verity Sense strap.